hadhiabdulla/Network-Sniffer-Python/README.md

 - This tool should only be used on networks you own or have explicit permission to monitor
 - Always comply with local laws and regulations
-- Use responsibly for educational and authorized testing purposes only
+- Use responsibly for authorized testing purposes only
 - Unauthorized network monitoring may be illegal in your jurisdiction

 ## Contributing